alfredsgenkins/better-base-template/README.md

 3) File is being checked by `gulp-scss-lint` (linter):
     1) If file is OK it is being cached.
     2) If file contains issues, it is being removed from cache and passed to a **custom issue reporter**, which is made more awesome by `gulp-color`.

+#### How mixin generation works?

+- Task `base-template` is responsible for that.

+1) Read SCSS config file (`_config.scss`) with `sass-extract`.
+2) Parses necessary variables, converts them into mixin's name, attributes, content.
+3) Passes parsed data into function, which returns mixin string.
+4) Writes string returned from function in to file using `fs` package.
+5) Adds generated files to filter (so that `gulp-scss-lint`) will not check them.

 ## Installing